Demon-King169/GambleBot/README.md

 ```

 On the bottom of that site there is now a link you can use to add the bot to your server with the
 selected permissions.
-To use that link just copy and paste it into a new browser tab or window. \
+To use that link, just copy and paste it into a new browser tab or window. \
-You can give the bot the administrator permission to decrease the amount of permissions to update but keep in mind that
+You can give the bot administrator permissions to decrease the amount of permissions to update, but keep in mind that
 it literally means the bot can do anything.
-That means if anyone has access to your token to control the bot he can do
+That means if anyone has access to your token to control the bot, he can do
 pretty much anything to your server.
-However, even without the administrator permission the bot has enough permissions
+However, even without administrator permissions, the bot has enough permissions
-to interfere a lot with your server so even if you do not give the bot the administrator permissions you need to keep
+to interfere a lot with your server, so even if you do not give the bot the administrator permissions, you need to keep
 your token very secure.

 #### Additional information about the bot